Last editedMar 20222 min read

 Though more reliable than cards, bank debit payments can still fail.
 Failure rates vary depending on your sector, your customer base, your provider and on whether you have successfully taken a payment from a customer in the past.

-We analyzed failure rates across 35,000 of our UK-based customers (more than $5bn worth of historic transactions), and found the average to be around 2.9%, with customers in many sectors enjoying lower failures rates than this (you can see some examples below).
+We analyzed failure rates across 55,000 of our UK-based customers (more than 52m transactions) and found the average to be around 2.9%, with customers in many sectors enjoying lower failure rates than this (you can see some examples below).

 Why do bank debit payments fail – and what can you do about it?